Social protection of the business manager

 It is also possible for the manager to benefit from a therapeutic part-time and to receive additional income after a full-time compensated work stoppage.

-A daily allowance may thus be awarded in this case, for a limited duration whether the professional activity can improve the health of the individual entrepreneur or whether it can accompany rehabilitation or vocational rehabilitation.
+A daily allowance may thus be granted in this case, for a limited time whether the professional activity can improve the health of the individual entrepreneur or whether it can accompany rehabilitation or vocational rehabilitation.
 These JIs are limited to 90 days.
-This period may be extended in special circumstances for a maximum period of 360 daily allowances.
+This period may be extended in particular circumstances for a maximum period of 360 daily allowances.

 FYI

-The officer must pay maternity health insurance contributions for at least 1 year to receive benefits in the event of illness.
-It must also justify the payment of a minimum contribution at the time of medical determination of incapacity to work.
+The manager must pay maternity health insurance contributions for at least 1 year to receive benefits in the event of illness.
+It must also justify the payment of a minimum contribution at the time of the medical finding of incapacity to work.

-To receive these daily allowances, the manager must send his work stoppage within 48 hours of the work stoppageto its primary health insurance fund.
+To receive these daily allowances, the manager must send his work stoppage within 48 hours of the work interruptionto its primary health insurance fund.

-The amount of the daily allowance shall be equal to 1/730e average annual income from activities (RAAM: titleContent).
+The daily allowance shall be equal to 1/730e average annual income from activities (RAAM: titleContent).
 It corresponds to the average of the income of the manager taken into account for the calculation of his social contributions over the 3 years preceding the work stoppage.

 In the case of therapeutic part-time work, the amount of the daily allowance shall be reduced by half.